mitsuba-renderer/mitsuba3/docs/src/developer_guide/intro.rst

 ============

-New developers will want to begin by *thoroughly* reading the documentation of `Enoki <https://enoki.readthedocs.io/en/master/index.html>`_ before looking at any Mitsuba code.
-Enoki is a template library for vector and matrix arithmetic that constitutes the foundation of Mitsuba 2.
+New developers will want to begin by *thoroughly* reading the documentation of `Dr.Jit <https://enoki.readthedocs.io/en/master/index.html>`_ before looking at any Mitsuba code.
+Dr.Jit is a template library for vector and matrix arithmetic that constitutes the foundation of Mitsuba 2.
 It also drives the code transformations that enable systematic vectorization and automatic differentiation of the renderer.